andy-maier/easy-server/README.rst

 Installation
 ------------

-The following command installs the **secureserveraccess** package and its prerequisite packages into the active Python environment:
+The following command installs the **secure-server-access** package and its prerequisite packages into the active Python environment:

 .. code-block:: bash

-    $ pip install secureserveraccess
+    $ pip install secure-server-access

 .. _`Documentation and change log`: